IsaacVerm/weblog/posts/choosing-data-format-for-data-saved-to-github-repo/choosing-data-format-for-data-saved-to-github-repo.md

-# 19-03-2025 - choosing data format for data saved to GitHub repo
+# Choosing data format for data saved to GitHub repo

 ## What can go wrong when saving data?